Have you ever tried a hair mask? You may have already tried one and loved the results.

 Spread this mask onto the hair so that the strands are locked away from any moisture loss.

 If you want an over-the-counter product to solve dry-hair issues, consider Tresemme’s Nourish & Replenish mask.
 Its aloe-vera and coconut-milk ingredients offer solutions for the driest hair strands.
+In our newest article, 2019’s Guide to Amazing Benefits of Aloe Vera on the Hair, we discussed the amazing benefits of aloe vera on hair.

 Weather conditions and genetic influences may culminate into damaged hair.
 Try this DIY hair mask, which includes: